logo

 "When the victor must either win a majority up front or collect second, third and fourth preferences, the public is more likely to be assured the victor has wide-ranging support," the Washington Post writes.

-RCV advocates argue that when voters can rank their ballot options it allows them to fully express their preferences in an election, even if they know their candidate has a slim chance of winning.
+RCV advocates argue that when voters can rank their ballot options it allows them to fully express their preferences in an election, even if they know their most preferred candidate has a slim chance of winning.

-They can still rank them as their top choice and still have a say in the final outcome.
+They can rank them as their top choice and still have a say in the final outcome.

 If no candidate gets over 50% of first choice selections, an instant runoff kicks in that eliminates the last place candidate and applies their voters' next choices to the RCV tabulation.
 This elimination process continues until a candidate has at least 50%+1 of the vote.